Region: Hunter Valley

 Background: Pioneer Hunter Valley winemaker, Alexander Munro was winemaker, Rhys Eather’s great-great-grandfather and these true reserve wines are released only in years that reflect the status of the label.
 The 2000 vintage was the Trophy winner at the 2000 Hunter Valley Wine Show for current vintage Chardonnay.

-Fruit source: The old-vine ‘Casuarina’ Vineyard located on Hermitage Road in Pokolbin was again the Chardonnay source for the 2015 ’Alexander Munro’ Chardonnay.
+Fruit source: The old-vine ‘Casuarina’ Vineyard located on Hermitage Road in Pokolbin was again the Chardonnay source for the 2016 ’Alexander Munro’ Chardonnay, and has been consistently used since 2007.
 This vineyard is managed by Ken Braye.

 Cellaring estimate: Medium term.
 5—10 years.

 Suggested food match: White meats such as chicken, pork, fuller flavoured fish including Ocean Trout and Salmon.Download pdf